-- 1. Adherence to all ATEP Policies and Procedures, see the complete ATEP Student Handbook at www.heidelberg.edu/academiclife/depts/athtraining/at - 2.
-Under the direct supervision of a Heidelberg University ATEP preceptor at an ATEP affiliate clinical site, ATEP students will: - Complete a minimum of 900 clinical hours in a variety of settings including but not limited to collegiate, high school, rehabilitation, general medical, and other settings as assigned by the Coordinator of Clinical Education. - Completion of 75 clinical observation hours as an Athletic Training Candidate as a requirement of the ATEP application.
-NOTE: observation hours do not count toward the required minimum 900 clinical hours. - ° See www.heidelberg.edu/academiclife/depts/athtraining/admission for more details regarding the ATEP application - Complete the six sequential clinical courses including ATR 270, ATR 271, ATR 371, ATR 372, ATR 470, and ATR 471 - ° The general medical rotation requirements are outlined in the AT Student Handbook and the clinical course syllabus for both ATR 270 and ATR 271 - \ Each clinical course reflects didactic instruction of clinical skills learned in previous semester of academic coursework - e Each clinical course has specific completion criteria and is appropriate to the ATS level within the ATEP (See Item 3 below for more details) - If a student does not successfully complete all of the requirements of their clinical course as outlined in each clinical course syllabus, the student will not be allowed to proceed to additional clinical or didactic ATR coursework which will result in the student needing to complete a(n) additional semester(s) at Heidelberg University beyond the traditional 4 year plan to complete the ATEP. - 3.
+- 1. Adherence to all ATP Policies and Procedures, see the complete ATP Student Handbook on Inside Heidelberg website - 2.
+Under the direct supervision of a Heidelberg University ATP preceptor at an ATP affiliate clinical site, ATP students will: - Complete a minimum of 900 clinical hours in a variety of settings including but not limited to collegiate, high school, rehabilitation, general medical, and other settings as assigned by the Coordinator of Clinical Education. - Completion of 75 clinical observation hours as an Athletic Training Candidate as a requirement of the ATP application.
+NOTE: observation hours do not count toward the required minimum 900 clinical hours.

+' See Inside Heidelberg website for more details regarding the ATP application

+- Complete the six sequential clinical courses including ATR 270, ATR 271, ATR 371, ATR 372, ATR 470, and ATR 471 - $^\circ$ The general medical rotation requirements are outlined in the AT Student Handbook and the clinical course syllabus for both ATR 270 and ATR 271 - [®] Each clinical course reflects didactic instruction of clinical skills learned in previous semester of academic coursework - [°] Each clinical course has specific completion criteria and is appropriate to the ATS level within the ATP (See Item 3 below for more details) - If a student does not successfully complete all of the requirements of their clinical course as outlined in each clinical course syllabus, the student will not be allowed to proceed to additional clinical or didactic ATR coursework which will result in the student needing to complete a(n) additional semester(s) at Heidelberg University beyond the traditional 4 year plan to complete the ATP. - 3.
 Enroll in Athletic Training Clinical Course appropriate to student level and successful completion at 80% of the overall course grade.
-Additional detail regarding the ATEP Clinical Coursework can be found in the AT Student Handbook online at www.heidelberg.edu/academiclife/depts/athtraining.
+Additional detail regarding the ATP Clinical Coursework can be found in the AT Student Handbook on Inside Heidelberg website.